billyhansen6/python_code/README.md

 # Python Practice

-Various examples of working with Python code.
+Various problems and exercises in Python.